Gogoro: India

 On November 3, 2022, Gogoro announced a battery-swapping pilot in Delhi in partnership with Zypp Electric, a delivery company.
 The network began operation on November 8, 2022.

 In January 2023, Gogoro announced a partnership with Belrise Industries and the state of Maharashtra to invest $2.5 billion in battery charging and swapping infrastructure.

 The Philippines

 On November 29, 2022, Gogoro announced a battery-swapping pilot in Manila in partnership with Ayala Corporation, with plans to launch in the first quarter of 2023.

 Nepal

 In April 2024, Gogoro will be launching in Kathmandu, Nepal in partnership with Nebula Energy, a Nepalese company.
 Nebula Energy will be the authorized and exclusive dealer of Gogoro products including the network in Nepal.

-Gogoro Network outside Asia
+Outside Asia

 Israel

 Israel is one of the first markets outside of Taiwan that Gogoro has explored.
 In September 2022, Gogoro launched its Smartscooters and battery swapping technology in Tel Aviv, with plans to expand into other Israeli cities in the near future.